DemiLeong/6m-data-1.6-intro-numpy/lesson.md

 ---

-## 150–175 min — Guided Practice Block 2
+## Guided Practice 2

-Notebook: Extend Part 3’s “Your code here” cell with simple tasks.[file:1]
+Notebook: Extend Part 3’s “Your code here” cell with simple tasks.

 - Suggested prompts (typed by instructor into the cell / markdown above):
   - Create a 2D “sales” array and apply percentage increases